-Students as they grow up are in the process of forming social self, self concept, self esteem, and identity while peers, family, society, community and others seek to control, discipline, and persuade them to conform in their own vision.
+Students in their late teens are in the process of forming social self, self concept, self esteem and identity while peers, family, society, community and others seek to control, discipline, and persuade them to conform in their own vision.
 Group dynamics breakdown leads to erratic behavioral patterns.
-For this purpose, All India Women's Education Fund Association (AIWEFA) with support from the National Institute of Social Defence, Ministry of Social Justice, is organizing workshops for school and college students.
+For this purpose, All India Women's Education Fund Association (AIWEFA) with support from the National Institute of Social Defence, Ministry of Social Justice, is organizing workshops for college students specially the 1st year & 2nd year students to bring about transformational behavior between the different generations (two or three).
 Particular attention is given to include students from National Service Scheme (NSS) and National Cadet Corps (NCC).